FLAMESWorkshop/FLAMES-Community/Updates.md

 ## 🤝 **A Collaborative Effort**

 The FLAMES workshop is **not a competition** but a **collaborative initiative**.
 Each research team contributes their expertise and results, fostering collective scientific progress.
-The final outcome will be a **co-authored scientific paper**, summarizing key findings and methodologies (anonymized to focus on collective insights rather than individual performance).
+The final outcome will be a **co-authored scientific paper**, summarizing key findings and methodologies.

 Stay tuned for further updates! 🚀